a blog by Nolah Sleep...

 Durability lends itself to sustainability.
 When you buy a higher quality mattress, it lasts longer, meaning you’ll own fewer mattresses in your lifetime.

 All Nolah mattresses are also free of any harsh, harmful chemicals.
 Our AirFoam™ and AirFoamICE™ have CertiPUR-US® certification, while the latex we use for the Nolah Natural and Nolah Nurture have Oeko-Tex® 100 and eco-INSTITUTE certification.
-These latex hybrids also have Global Organic Textile Standard (GOTS) components and Rainforest Alliance and Cradle to Cradle certification.
+These latex hybrids also have Global Organic Textile Standard (GOTS) components and Rainforest Alliance certification.

 Talalay latex itself is also biodegradable and naturally hypoallergenic.
 As explained above, tapping latex serum does not harm rubber trees.
 These formidable trees can produce the serum for up to 30 years and live for 100.

 Now that you know all about the benefits of Nolah AirFoam™ and Talalay latex, you’re ready to choose a specific mattress!
-Below, we’ve summarized the defining characteristics of each of Nolah’s premium mattresses.
-These first three models contain AirFoam™ or AirFoamICE™, the second-generation version of our proprietary foam infused with graphite for enhanced cooling.
+The Nolah Original, Signature, and Evolution all use AirFoam™ or AirFoamICE™, the second-generation version of our proprietary foam infused with graphite for enhanced cooling.

 Hopefully, this guide has helped you decide between these two premium mattress materials and pick which Nolah model is right for you!
 Whichever you choose, you’re on your way to pain-free nights and better rest.
 If you have any lingering questions, don’t hesitate to contact our mattress experts via Live Chat, phone, or email.